St. Marcus began as a one-room branch school of St. John's Lutheran School.

 The school’s rapid growth soon outgrew the converted home and a second wooden structure was built.
 That too was filled and so the congregation resolved to build a larger brick building.
 The two wooden structures were sold and moved.
 The new school was dedicated in 1894.

 Although the first generation of immigrants used the German language exclusively, English worship services and Sunday School began in 1914.
-All of the school’s instruction was in English by 1926, and the last German worship service was held in the late 1950s, right around the time that the four bowling alleys in the school basement were closed.
+All of the school’s instruction was in English by 1926, and the last German worship service was held in 1963.
+In the late 1950s the four bowling alleys in the school basement were closed and the large room converted into meeting and fellowship space.

 In 1950, as the 75th anniversary approached, the congregation chose to renovate and change the interior of the church.
 New carpeting and chandeliers were added, replacing the rows of electric light bulbs on the ceiling.
 The decision was made to remove the altar, pulpit, canopy, modest communion rail, baptismal font and lectern.
 No one knows what happened to any of those items.
 All that survived is the Gethsemane oil painting, which hangs today in the school’s central vestibule, a plaque commemorating the untimely death of Rev. Ernst F. Dornfeld in 1911, the stained glass window donated by the confirmation class of 1900, and the gilded dove from the old canopy (symbolizing the Holy Spirit), which now hangs from the new canopy above the pulpit.